JujuAdams/Vinyl/docs/5.0/Terminology.md

 An asset is any [sound asset](https://manual.yoyogames.com/The_Asset_Editors/Sounds.htm) added to the GameMaker IDE.
 You should aim to further define properties for these assets to [Vinyl's internal configuration file](Configuration) in order to take advantage of Vinyl's features.
 Vinyl allows you to control the gain and pitch for assets, as well as assigning assets to labels for bulk control.

+You can read in-depth information about configuring assets [here](Assets).

 &nbsp;

 ## Pattern